 If you’re experiencing sciatica related to constipation, your first course of action should be a diet change.
 A fiber-infused diet full of fruits and vegetables relieves constipation.
 Also consider a fiber supplement.

 Reduce the pain

 While you wait for constipation relief, there are several ways to reduce pain.
 The first is to take aspirin or ibuprofen.
 Anti-inflammatory medications reduce nerve and muscle inflammation, alleviating nerve irritation.
-In the same way, alternating hot and cold compresses reduce the inflammation and sooth the pain.
+In the same way, alternating hot and cold compresses reduce the inflammation and soothe the pain.
 These can be applied to your legs if the pain travels down your body.

-Also consider a firm mattress to support your back and alleviate any sciatica that may also be resulting from back strain.
+Also, consider a firm mattress to support your back and alleviate any sciatica that may also be resulting from back strain.
 Some doctors may recommend several days to allow the sciatic nerve damage to heal.

 Rules to remember

 No heavy lifting – sometimes no lifting should be done at all.

 Move slowly when standing up or getting in and out of bed.

 Don’t bend or sit in soft chairs.
 Support is paramount.

 Don’t ignore the pain.
 Nerve pain either heals within a week or gets worse.